Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Result

 \subsection{Kitaev interaction parameters}

 The SOC is an essential factor that causes the Kitaev and SIA interaction.
-The Heisenberg, Kitaev, and SIA term with SOC are mixed in $E_S$(\textbf{q}).
+The Heisenberg, Kitaev, and SIA term with SOC are mixed in the energy of $E_S$(\textbf{q}).
 In Fig.~\ref{FIG-eqall}(a), $E_{N+S}$(\textbf{q}) and $E_N$(\textbf{q}) are calculated results, and $E_S$(\textbf{q}) is gotten based on Eq.~\eqref{EQ:3SPIN3SR}.
 The lowest energy point of $E_{N+S}$(\textbf{q}) is a spin spiral AFM state.
 The ZZ state does not belong to $\mathbf{q}$ which is described by spin spiral relations.
 Then, we compute the energy under FM and ZZ magnetic order individually by using a unit-cell and $\sqrt3\times2$ supercell.
-The energy difference between these two structures is -17.1 meV/Cr, which is much smaller than the minimum energy of $E_S$(\textbf{q}).
+The energy difference between these two structures is $-17.1$ meV/Cr, which is much smaller than the minimum energy of $E_S$(\textbf{q}).
 Hence, the ZZ structure is still the ground state in our calculations.
-The schematic arrangement of the magnetic moments at the high symmetry and the lowest energy points in Fig.~\ref{FIG-eqall}(a) are put in the Fig. S1 of the supplementary material (SM) \cite{SuppMat}.
+The schematic arrangement of the magnetic moments at the high symmetry and the lowest energy points in Fig.~\ref{FIG-eqall}(a) are put in the Fig. S3 of the SM \cite{SuppMat}.
 Here is a very important $E_{N+S}$(\textbf{q}) feature that reflects the existence of Kitaev interaction, which suggests that it can be further verified with neutron scattering experiments \cite{Zhang2018}.
+As shown in Fig.~\ref{FIG-Model}(e) and Fig.~\ref{FIG-eqall}(a), due to $C_6$ rotational symmetry, $E_N$(\textbf{L}) and $E_N$(\textbf{M}) are equal based on Eq.~\eqref{EQ:3SPIN3SR} and has isotropic Heisenberg exchange interaction alone.
+The $C_6$ symmetry bareaking under the Kitaev interaction leads to $E_S$(\textbf{L}) not being equal to $E_S$(\textbf{M}), according to Eqs. \eqref{EQ:6Heisenberg interaction_S}-\eqref{EQ:8Esq}.
+Of course, $E_{N+S}$(\textbf{L}) is not equal to $E_{N+S}$(\textbf{M}) either, and their difference can be characterized in the experiment as the strength of the Kitaev interaction.